-I tried it and it was so SLOW !!
+I tried it and it was so SLOW ! and blunt

-Every directory I wanted to take a look in, would initiate a new scanning.
-Practically: I wanted to see pictures in directories and I didn't see ONE.
-Quite a disappointment.
 I like Canon's DPP.
-And Darktable.
+And Darktable (although it is slow for browsing, very slow).
 I hoped that Digikam would be a cool and fast thing.
 I simply cannot use it... sorry...

 - open a directory of pix,

 - go over them, watch each of them at a relatively large size,

 - mark them if you like them (stars) or select them (numbers),

 - and do image editing, brightness, contrast, gamma, hue -- all in a nondestructive manner...

 this is what I'd like to do... but it is not possible.

 today I revisited it, a year later, only to find that nothing's changed

 The best photo editor